ALXS-GitHub/Toolbox/docs/docs/dev/tools/oh_my_posh.md

 # Oh My Posh

-Oh My Posh is a fast, theme‑able prompt engine that enriches your shell (PowerShell, Bash, Zsh, Warp, etc.) with contextual segments like Git status, runtime versions, execution time, and more—rendered in a visually appealing, Unicode/NERD font aware layout.
+Oh My Posh is a fast, theme‑able prompt engine that enriches your shell (PowerShell, Bash, Zsh, Warp, etc.) with contextual segments like Git status, runtime versions, execution time, and more, rendered in a visually appealing, Unicode/NERD font aware layout.
 It lets you compose or tweak JSON/YAML based themes so your prompt surfaces exactly the information you care about while staying minimal when idle.

 I use it primarily inside PowerShell.
 You can find more details about my PowerShell Config here: [PowerShell Config](/docs/dev/configs/powershell_config).